tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/06/lesson.md

       - can be mine or the one from the DCP toolkit
       - they should modify it to have just what they need - PRINTED OUT
       - type notes into computer - at least on the same day if not right after the interview
+  - Two examples
+    - the data worksheet (pretty self-explanatory)
+    - the connection between the original question - the follow up question - the notes - the written statement
 3. The UM library experience (Angela 20 minutes)
 4. Discussion (20 minutes)
   - get them to focus on their particular adaptations